Surgical Procedures: Sentinel Lymph Node Biopsy

-Information about this procedure used in the diagnosis of breast cancer and melanoma, and what to expect during and after the surgery.
+Information about a sentinel lymph node biopsy and what to expect during and after the surgery.

 Core needle biopsy is a biopsy method that uses a needle to sample abnormal areas in various parts of the body.